 For any personal injury case, it is always advisable to rely upon the experience and skill of a personal injury attorney.
 It can be difficult to prove fault in these cases and both compensatory and punitive damages rely upon proving such fault.

-If you have been in an auto accident or your loved one has suffered injuries or death due to such an accident, call Cantor Crane now at 604.254.2701 for a free, no-obligation consultation regarding your case.
+If you have been in an auto accident or your loved one has suffered injuries or death due to such an accident, call Cantor Injury Lawyers now at 604.254.2701 for a free, no-obligation consultation regarding your case.

 Fill out the form below to recieve a free and confidential intial consultation.